MrGoumX/FIlters/README.md

-# Negative Image Filtering
+# Image Filtering

-Editing of images (.ppm files) in order to produces their negative images, written in C++
+Editing of images (.ppm) with different kind of filters, Negative, Gamma, Blur & Laplace, written in C++